TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ## The difference between `substring()` and `slice()`

-The biggest differences between those function are:
+The biggest differences between those functions are:

 #### 1. Negative Values

-The `slice()` function will read from the end of the string, when the first parameter is negative.
+The `slice()` function will read from the end of the string when the first parameter is negative.

 The `substring()` function will transform the negative value into a ZERO.